moeru-ai/blog/src/posts/introducing-xsai.md

 [![pkg-size-ai](/images/pkg-size-ai.png)](https://pkg-size.dev/ai@4.1.47)

-For example, Vercel AI SDK shipped with non-optional request and response validation, non-optional [OpenTelemetry](https://opentelemetry.io/) dependencies, and bind the user to use [zod](https://zod.dev/) (you don't get to choose), and so much more...
+For example, Vercel AI SDK shipped with non-optional [OpenTelemetry](https://opentelemetry.io/) dependencies, and bind the user to use [zod](https://zod.dev/) (you don't get to choose), and so much more...